meonkeys/shb/Readme.md

 | am30 | list reviewers in _Acknowledgments_ | OPEN |
 | am31 | build book with Asciidoctor instead | OPEN |
 | am32 | release v2 to reviewers (maybe call it version 1.0.2?) | OPEN |

+## How to build the book

+I use [AsciiDoctor](https://asciidoctor.org) to produce multiple typeset versions of the book from a single source file: `steadfast.asciidoc`.
+The file is [AsciiDoc](https://asciidoc.org) plain text markup.

+If you want to generate your own typeset outputs, the easiest way is to run `./build-with-docker.sh`, then review the outputs in `$HOME/Downloads/shb-asciidoctor-outputs`.

+That script is meant to be run as a user other than root with `sudo` privileges to run `docker` commands.
+It runs in Bash on Linux.
+Requires Docker and a few common cli tools.

+To build without Docker: install prerequisites, set environment variables, and run `rake`.
+See `Dockerfile` for prerequisites.
+See `Rakefile` for environment variables expected at runtime.

 ## Copyright and license